Savile Town: Demographics

-Savile Town is perhaps most famous for its role in the British Muslim community, and has experienced significant white flight, with the 2011 census recording a 93% Asian Muslim population and experiencing significant economic decline.
-As reported in 2016, fewer than one per cent of the suburb's residents were White British, the smallest indigenous percentage in the United Kingdom.
+Savile Town is perhaps most famous for its role in the British Muslim community, with the 2021 census recording an 89.6% Muslim population.
+As reported in 2016, fewer than one per cent of the suburb's residents were White British with the subsequent white flight resulting in Savile Town having the smallest indigenous percentage in the United Kingdom.

 The area is home to the Markazi mosque, one of the largest mosques in Europe, which follows the Tablighi Jamaat school of thought.

 In a report published in 2017, the 'Kumon Y'all' Equality and Human Rights Commission quoted one person as saying "[White] people were afraid to come to Savile Town [because of the threat of racial abuse and violence]".
 Author and political advisor Ed Husain described the area as becoming a "quiet caliphate" separate from wider society.

 Savile Town's demographics have been largely influenced by its industrial past, which required an influx of workers from India and Pakistan, who ended up migrating to the area due to demand from British factory owners.